mr-student-bw/brightwheel/README.md

 #### Database datasets (aka "schemas" in other databases)

 - dataset "raw" is intended to be the landing spot for all external data.
 This is where I loaded the files provided.
-- dataset "staging" is intended to be raw data with some data cleanup, and only the fields that need to be maintained.
+- dataset "prod_staging" is intended to be raw data with some data cleanup, and only the fields that need to be maintained.
   - staging models: source1, source2, salesforce_leads
-- dataset "intermediate" is intended to be for datasets that are unlikely to be needed by the business but may be useful for data qa.
+- dataset "prod_intermediate" is intended to be for datasets that are unlikely to be needed by the business but may be useful for data qa.
 Not all models need this step.
   - itermediate models: lead_sources_int, salesforce_leads_int
-- dataset "mart" is intended to be clean, well-modeled data with business rules and easy to query and leverage in BI tools.
+- dataset "prod_mart" is intended to be clean, well-modeled data with business rules and easy to query and leverage in BI tools.
   - mart model: lead_sources
-- dataset "snapshot" holds snapshots.
+- dataset "prod_snapshot" holds snapshots.
 In this case, I only took a snapshot of the final mart model.
     - snapshot model: lead_sources_snapshot
-- dataset "dev" is for work in development
+- datasets starting with "dev_" are for work in development

 ### Notes